sergiompp/sergiompp/README.md

 Currently, I'm studying mobile and space communications engineering at the [University Carlos III de Madrid](https://www.uc3m.es/Inicio) (Spain)📡🛰

-Also, I am working in [Getronics](https://www.getronics.com/es/) as help desker and systems technician 💻 for the university
+Also, I am working in [Getronics](https://www.getronics.com/es/) as help desker and systems technician 💻 for the university but I like to program, either in my professional life or on my own in different personal projects like app for Android, Arduino or use a Raspberry.

 ## How do I like program?